Scamwatch – How to spot a scam

 As the peak professional body representing the SMSF sector throughout Australia, the SMSF Association recognises the increasing risk to SMSF trustees and self-directed investors of cybercrime and scams.

-Learn more about impersonation scams here.
-See all the key statistics from 2023 here.
+Learn more about speaking up and reporting scams here.
+See all the key statistics from 2024 here

 INVESTMENT SCAMS ARE THE #1 CAUSE OF FINANCIAL LOSS TO AUSTRALIANS IN 2023

-• As at 31 October 2023, Scamwatch has received over 6,200 reports of investment scams with more than $259 million in total losses.
+• In 2023, Scamwatch received over 8,000 reports of investment scams with total

 DOWNLOAD